How soon can admission be arranged?

 - Complete an admissions evaluation with us.
 Our intake assessments are free of charge.
 We will review your current concerns and struggles as well as past treatments, goals, and psychiatric history.
 This interview takes about one hour and will also give you an opportunity to decide if McCallum Place fits your needs.
 For adolescents we would like to complete and assessment with a parent or guardian as well as the child.

-- You will also need to complete the following medical tests within seven days of admission: blood work , including: Complete Blood Count (CBC), Complete Metabolic Panel (CMP), magnesium phosphorus, and a pregnancy test (if you are a female patient of child bearing age; urinalysis; TB test if not done in the previous year; and a 12 lead EKG).
+- You will also need to complete the following medical tests within seven days of admission: blood work , including: Complete Blood Count (CBC), Complete Metabolic Panel (CMP), magnesium phosphorus, and a pregnancy test (if you are a female patient of childbearing age; urinalysis; TB test if not done in the previous year).

 - A complete physical exam and medical history.
 Simply download and print off the form below and take to your physician.
 This physical exam should include a morning weight in gown, height, and postural vital signs.
-For St. Louis, please fax results to 314-968-1901, and for Kansas City, fax results to 913-906-9360.
+Please fax results to McCallum Place intake team at 314-552-7438.

 - Regarding Allergies: Please provide documentation of any known food and/or medication allergies should we need to prepare prior to admission.